Last updated: 13 May 2025

 3. Explore pension wrapping strategies

-Financial tools that ‘wrap’ your pension in tax-efficient structures can help to reduce the impact of Inheritance Tax.
+Some financial tools can help you ‘wrap’ your pension – in other words, place it inside a tax-efficient structure that helps to reduce the amount of Inheritance Tax your loved ones might have to pay.
 For example, pensions left to a spouse or civil partner are taxed differently than those left to others.
 You might also want to think about options like giving gifts and setting up certain types of trusts.

 4. Talk to a Financial Adviser